Display Images in Your Coursework

 Open the My Files window.

 From this page: Do this: Question Editor Click My Files in the Page Tools panel.
-Assignment Editor Click Include File for either the Description or Instructions.
+Assignment Editor Click Include File for the Instructions.
 Communication Home Click My Files to the left of your announcement text.

 - For Paste location of file (selected below) as, select Image.

 To do this Do this Use the existing display attributes In Attributes, select use saved attributes.
 Override the existing display attributes

 - Type the alternative text you want to be read

 by screen readers in both the alt